-BA 2700 Organizational Behavior
+BA 2700 Organizational Behavior Prerequisite: BA 2010.

 Human behavior in organizational settings.
 Directed study in business organization, and behavior and motivation in groups.
 Theoretical and experiential study in productivity tasks, communication, and environmental variables, power, leadership and development.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-BA 2800 E-Commerce

-Prerequisite: BA 1400, BA 2500.
+BA 2800 E-Commerce Prerequisite: BA 2010 & BA 2500.

 This course will provide information about the transactions of goods and services using the World Wide Web.
 Topics will include product marketing, electronic orders and payments, order fulfillment, and customer service.
 Legal, privacy, and security issues and eCommerce trends will also be examined.
-3 credit hours (3 plus O)
+3 credits.
+(3 plus 0)

-BA 2850 Managing in a Legal Environment
+BA 2850 Managing in a Legal Environment Prerequisite: BA 2010.

 This course will present an overview of the legal environment from the perspective of the professional (non-legal) manager.
 The concentration for this course will be on the main sources of law, the major areas of common law that apply to managers, the major regulatory agencies that influence the management process, and the components of employment law.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-BA 2990 Special Topics in Business
+BA 2990 Special Topics in Business Prerequisite: Permission of the dean of business.